Teen heading to prison for back-to-back shootings in Tallahassee

 The victim told investigators he feared a carjacking and abduction had just occurred, so he pursued the SUV.
 He said he stopped after the suspects shot at him from the SUV.

-Later on Tuesday, LCSO and TPD responded to the Bank of America on the 5600 block of Thomasville Road in reference to a robbery and shooting.
+Later on Tuesday, LCSO and TPD responded to the Bank of America on the 5600 block of Thomasville Road

 Officials say a victim was robbed at gunpoint while using the ATM outside the bank and was shot during the robbery.